 Figures - PV System

 IT'S VERY IMPORTANT to say up front that solar panels are not just for people who want to save the Earth.
 They also make solid economic sense.
-I no longer pay for electricity (for life), and I'm protected from future increases in the price of electricity.
+I no longer pay for electricity, and I'm protected from future rate increases.

 IT ALL STARTED ONE DAY in 2007 when I opened my Xcel Energy bill, and read in their newsletter for the umpteenth time about rebates for installing a grid-tied solar PV system on my roof.
 But this time, for some unknown reason, it struck me that this is exactly what I've been waiting for, and if not me, who, and if not now, when?
 So I read everything on the Xcel Energy SolarRewards website, did some online research, thought about the economics of it, and met with a solar installer.
 It's now five years later, and I love my PV system.
 It occurred to me that if it took so long for someone who's already on board with renewable energy and energy independence, then hardly anyone who's not already on board would give it a second thought.
 The idea of this webpage is to describe my experience and some lessons learned, in order to inform and hopefully make readers more comfortable through knowledge with the idea of producing their own electricity.